het-tanis/prolug-labs/Linux-Labs/101-configure-apache-server/finish.md

 Look at you, learning Linux Configuration!
-You created a NFS share and then connected to it from another system.
+You created a Web server and changed the listeners for different ports and DocumentRoot locations.